top of page

 Some songs don’t just take you back — they remind you who you were, and how far you’ve travelled.

-For those born in the seventies and eighties—Gen X and the Millennials—this was one of the songs we grew up listening to.
-The quirky signature hand movements, allegedly Egyptian, were such a fun step to add to our routine.
+For those born in the seventies and eighties — Gen X and the Millennials — Walk Like an Egyptian was one of the anthems we grew up with.

-Walking down the streets of a quiet neighbourhood in Bangalore with a Walkman and headphones, dressed casually in boyfriend jeans and a loose bubblegum-pink tee—this is what teen spirit smelled like back then.
+Walking down the quiet streets of a Bangalore neighbourhood with a Walkman, headphones on, dressed in boyfriend jeans and a loose bubblegum-pink tee — that was what teen spirit smelled like back then.

-The music scene has come a long way since those days.
-Who would have thought MTV would one day cease to exist?
-I was reading Black Swan by Nassim Nicholas Taleb a few days ago, and my mind instantly made the connection—the Black Swan, of course, being Spotify, Apple Music, YouTube, and all the other streaming platforms that flipped the music world on its head.
+The music scene has changed beyond recognition now.
+Who could have imagined MTV would one day cease to exist?
+Recently, when I was reading Black Swan by Nassim Nicholas Taleb, something clicked — the real Black Swan event for music wasn’t a moment, but a slow shift: Spotify, Apple Music, YouTube and the entire streaming universe that turned the industry on its head.

-Over the years, my tastes have evolved into something far more eclectic: more bluesy, more hip-hop, more everything.
-At this point, my relationship with music is semi-demi-non-binary—fluid and always evolving.
-If that made an iota of sense, kudos… you are a genius reader!
+As for my taste in music, it has evolved into something far more eclectic — more bluesy, more hip-hop, more everything.
+These days, my relationship with music is non-binary — fluid and always evolving.

 Change is ubiquitous.
-This very second, as I type out this blog, there’s someone somewhere ideating—dreaming up bigger ideas powerful enough to disrupt and reshape our lives.
-The smart move, much like choosing the right play in a chess game, is to lean into our strengths and use the widening repository of tools to avoid being checkmated.
+Even now, as I type this blog, someone somewhere is dreaming up an idea powerful enough to disrupt lives.
+The smart move — like choosing the right play in a chess game — is to lean into our strengths and use the expanding universe of tech tools to avoid being checkmated.

 Molecularly Yours,